 No. It’s not.
-It’s black lines on a white screen which shows previous trades in a graphical form but the formation you see is determined by the duration of each bar (2 minute, 5 minute, 30 minute) and the scale of the chart (intraday, daily, weekly, monthly).
+It’s black lines on a white screen which show previous trades in a graphical form but the formation you see is determined by the duration of each bar (2 minute, 5 minute, 30 minute) and the scale of the chart (intraday, daily, weekly, monthly).
 Charts are an easy sell because hindsight is 20/20 and anyone can invent a formation which accurately predicts the past.

 Charts have always been around but they gained a lot of popularity during times when the markets trended heavily in one direction.
 When the market closes higher everyday, I don’t need a chart to tell me the market is trending higher.
 If you’re making a long-term play based on the current trend, you don’t need anything but a newspaper to pick your spots.

 Reducing and labeling is generally a bad idea.
 Just tell anyone who’s not a trader that you’re a trader and you’ll find out that, actually, you’re a broker.
 An inside joke for the traders of the world…

 If you want to have a decent shot at being profitable, there is one thing in particular that you always have to keep in mind.
 People move markets.